dukesoferl/re2/README.md

 If re2 is found on the system, it will be used.
 Otherwise, the [re2](https://github.com/google/re2) dependency is automatically downloaded to `c_src/re2` by the build script.
-If you want to ignore the system re2 and use a local copy, you can set the env var `NO_SYSTEM_RE2`.
+If you prefer to link against re2 as found on the system, you can set the env var `SYSTEM_RE2`.
+If you set `SYSTEM_RE2` and the library can not be found, it will fall back to a local copy, as if you didn't use the env var.

 Unless otherwise noted, the [re2](https://github.com/google/re2) source files are distributed under the  BSD-style license found in `c_src/re2/LICENSE`.